Prisoner Jump Squat

 Prisoner Jump Squat Instructions

-- Stand with your feet shoulder-width apart and your hands clasped behind your head.
+- Stand with feet shoulder-width apart.
+Place both hands behind your head, fingers interlocked.

-- Jump up as high as you can.
+- Explode upward by extending your hips, knees, and ankles.
+Jump as high as you can.

 Prisoner Jump Squat Form & Visual